First-Time Connecticut Domestic Violence Offenses

 You will be required to attend 9 consecutive weekly group domestic violence classes, which each last 60 to 90 minutes.
 You will not be permitted to miss a class or else you will be terminated from the program.

 At the time you are granted the program, the Norwalk, Danbury, Bridgeport or Stamford domestic violence judge will set a dismissal date that is usually between 6 months and 2 years from the hearing date.
-Once you finish your domestic violence group classes, you should consult your top Stamford, Norwalk or Danbury criminal lawyer to determine whether you qualify for an early dismissal of your Danbury or Stamford domestic violence criminal arrest charges.
+Once you finish your domestic violence group classes, you should consult your top Stamford, Norwalk or Danbury lawyer to determine whether you qualify for an early dismissal of your first-time domestic violence charges.

 Criminal Protective & Restraining Orders During the Family Violence Education Program